This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 - USA

-All other nationalities still must see a Border Officer and present their visa/passport in person when entering the UK.
+All other nationalities must still see a Border Officer and present their visa/passport in person when entering the UK.

 5) EU/EEA - verifying your visa status